jenniferjkidd/ai-ethics-resources/planning/proposed-site-map-and-module-sequence.md

 The site should not feel like a long course shell copied out of Canvas.
 It should feel like a practical, navigable resource library where faculty can quickly find a module, case, checklist, or activity.

+## Guiding Questions

+Keep these questions visible as the hub is designed and revised:

+- What should preservice teachers know, notice, question, and be able to do to make ethical decisions about AI in education?
+- How can we help preservice teachers develop ethical judgment about AI, not just learn how to use AI tools?

+These questions should shape the site structure, module introductions, discussion prompts, and tool/checklist language.

 ## Recommended Top-Level Navigation

 ### Start Here